jcoliz/Iot-Frosting/README.md

 ### Update the time

 Update the time as frequently as you need.
-I recommend doing this in your timer tick, or you could do it just before you call it.
+I recommend doing this in your timer tick, or you could do it just before you check the time.

 ```c#
 Clock.Tick();